PlymouthPsychology/rmip/docs/prepare_your_online_study.md

 If you have multiple experiment programs (e.g. one for each between-subjects condition in your study) you will do this for each program.

 ### Step 6.
-Send both your osexp experiment script(s) and the corresponding JATOS link(s) to your group leader so they can check that everything is working
+Send both your osexp experiment script(s) and the corresponding JATOS link(s) to your group leader, so they can check that everything is working